thurtz/micro_X/README.md

     1. Open a standard terminal in your micro\_X project directory.
     2. Check status: git status
     3. If you have local changes you don't want:
     * Stash them (to potentially reapply later): git stash
     * Discard them permanently: git reset \--hard HEAD (Warning: This permanently deletes uncommitted changes).
     4. **To sync your local branch with the remote (e.g., testing or main):**
     * Option A (Rebase \- for a linear history, often preferred):
-         git checkout \<branchname\> \# e.g., testing or main
+      git checkout \# e.g., testing or main
       git fetch origin
-         git rebase origin/\<branchname\>
+      git rebase origin/
       This fetches the latest remote changes and reapplies any local commits on top.
 If you have no local commits (which should be the case on main or testing), it will fast-forward your branch to match the remote if it's behind.
-         A more concise way to do fetch and rebase is: git pull \--rebase origin \<branchname\>
+      A more concise way to do fetch and rebase is: git pull \--rebase origin
     * Option B (Reset Hard \- to exactly match remote, discarding ALL local differences):
       If your local branch is ahead or has diverged with commits you want to discard to make it identical to the remote:
-         git checkout \<branchname\> \# e.g., testing or main
+      git checkout \# e.g., testing or main
       git fetch origin
-         git reset \--hard origin/\<branchname\>
+      git reset \--hard origin/
-         **Use reset \--hard with extreme caution as it permanently discards local commits and uncommitted changes on this branch.**
+      Use reset \--hard with extreme caution as it permanently discards local commits and uncommitted changes on this branch.
     * Option C (Pull with Merge \- default pull behavior, may create merge commits):
-         git checkout \<branchname\> \# e.g., testing or main
+      git checkout \# e.g., testing or main
       git fetch origin \# Ensure remote refs are up-to-date
-         git pull origin \<branchname\> \# This typically does a fetch then merge
+      git pull origin \# This typically does a fetch then merge
     5. If you intend to develop, switch to the dev branch: git checkout dev.
 Local changes are expected and allowed there.
 * **micro\_X shows warnings about being behind remote:**
   * *Reason:* Your local protected branch is behind the remote.